-OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR PRIVATE CUSTOMERS
+OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 1 ABOUT US

 1.1 We are Optimal Currency Limited (referred to in this document as “we” or “us”).
 We are a private limited company registered in the UK (United Kingdom) our company number is 11627191.
-Our head office is at Market House, Market Square, Aylesbury, Buckinghamshire, HP20 1TN and our registered address is at 5 Yeomans Court, Ware Road, Hertford, Hertfordshire, SG13 7HJ.
+Our head office and registered address is Market House, Market Square, Aylesbury, Buckinghamshire, HP20 1TN.
 Our website address is www.optimalcurrency.co.uk.
 Our website has full contact details and a contact form.
 We are a payment institution authorised and regulated by the Financial Conduct Authority (“FCA”) in the UK (Firm Registration Number 830790).

 1.4 Capitalised terms in this Agreement, shall have the meaning provided to the relevant term in Clause 13 (Definitions and Interpretations).